allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

 2. Cons
    1. Slow lookup
    2. More memory
-3. Linked list is a fundemental data structure which can be used in others such as queue, stack, trees, and graphs.
+3. Linked list is a fundamental data structure which can be used in others such as queue, stack, trees, and graphs.

 # 7. Data Structure: Stack and Queues
 ## 7.1.
 Stacks